knative/docs/docs/eventing/getting-started.md

       -d '{"msg":"Hello Knative!
 Goodbye Knative!"}'
    ```

-   Result: When the event is sent to the `Broker`, the `Triggers` `hello-display` and `goodbye-display` will activate and send it to the event consumer of the same name.
+   Result: When your event is sent to the `Broker`,  `hello-display` and `goodbye-display` will activate and send the event to the event consumer of the same name.

    If the event has been received, you will receive a `202 Accepted` response similar to the one below:
     ```sh